 Assessment for development enables organizations to develop a thoughtful talent pipeline and can serve as a great retention tool - since people will stay with a company that develops them.
-In a rapidly changing world, having people who can not only adapt but also continue to grow capability is a major differentiator, especially in the executive population, which has dramatic impact on the performance of an organization, but typically receives very little of the feedback needed to develop.
+In a rapidly changing world, having people, especially executives, who not only can adapt but also continue to grow their capabilities is a major differentiator, which has dramatic impact on the performance of an organization, but typically receives very little of the feedback needed to develop.